Chris has specific expertise in advising clients in IP and IT disputes, with particular emphasis in the internet field of technology cases.

 Chris read History at Exeter University prior to completing his legal studies in Bristol.
 He qualified as a solicitor in 2004 and has worked at Eversheds, Charles Russell and Russell-Cooke.

 - Successfully acting for a software developer in a complex copyright infringement, breach of contract and confidential information claim which resulted in an 8 day trial in the Chancery Division of the High Court.

 - Acting for a US-based technology firm in complex multi-level trade mark opposition proceedings involving overlapping UK and EU cases.

 - Advising a Greek food producer on steps to enforce its trade mark rights in the UK.

 - Acting for a client within the cosmetic beauty industry in a range of trade mark and copyright matters including requiring the withdrawal of competitors trade mark applications.

 - Chris has brought and defended domain name dispute proceedings under both the Uniform Domain Name Dispute Resolution Policy (UDRP) and Dispute Resolution Service (DRS) procedures.

 Chris regularly advises a number of well-known brands in the retail, food and beverage and cosmetic healthcare sectors in developing and maintaining brand protection policies.

-Articles by Chris
+Insights by Chris